tenstorrent/tt-budabackend/perf_lib/README.md

 The performance visualizer can be used to plot the information collected during runtime.

 The routeagui can be installed using a dmg file on machines with mac os.
-We regularly post a new routeagui dmg with latest changes to the perf-gui on the `ll-sw-perf` channel.
+We regularly post a new routeagui dmg with latest changes to the perf-gui on the `perf-debug-tools` channel.

 Alternatively, routeagui with the perf changes can be opened on a branch:
-- Clone the following repo: `https://yyz-gitlab.local.tenstorrent.com/Sokorac/routeagui`
+- Clone the repo
 - `yarn`
 - `yarn start`